Kshatriya (film): Plot

 Just then, Prithvi is released from prison.
 Jaswant challenges him to a sword fight, which Prithvi eagerly accepts.
 DIG Ganga Singh intervenes and stops them from killing each other.
 As the truth behind the feud is revealed to them, Vinay and Neelima are forbidden from entering a relationship.
 Despite the threats, they continue their forbidden romance.
 Wrongly assuming Vikram already knew, Vinay tells him that his father had killed Vikram's father.
 Later, enraged and seeking revenge, Vikram bursts into the Surjangarh mansion and shoots Prithvi.
 In a fit of rage, Vinay shoots back at Vikram.

 While both Prithvi and Vikram survive and are recovering in a hospital, Vinay and Jaswant get into a fight outside.
 When Vinay assaults Jaswant, Neelima intervenes and slaps Vinay for hitting her father.
 This prompts Vinay to break off his relationship with Neelima, realizing that the feud will never end.
 Saddened by this break-up, Neelima attempts suicide but is saved by Madhu, Jaswant's beloved.
 However, Neelima tells Vinay that she cannot live without him and will again attempt suicide if he doesn't take her with him.

 Alarmed, Vinay visits Jaswant and pleads with him to let him marry Neelima and end the feud.
 Jaswant refuses and tells Vinay to leave.
 As Vinay leaves, he is ambushed by Shakti, Ajay, and their men.
 It's then revealed to Vinay that Shakti Singh had killed his cousin, Vijay, and wants to kill him too.
 As Shakti tries to attack Vinay, Vinay overpowers and kills him with his own sword.
-In the skirmish that follows, Jaswant's beloved, Madhu, gets shot by Ajay.
+In the skirmish that follows, Madhu gets shot by Ajay.
 Saddened by this, Jaswant kills Ajay, and Madhu dies in his arms.
 As promised to Madhu, he lets Neelima go with Vinay.
 Vinay and Neelima decide to return to England, marry, and settle there.

 Vikram recovers from the hospital and challenges Prithvi to a sword fight.
 Maheshwari prevents Prithvi from accepting Vikram's challenge, telling him she has forgiven him for killing her husband, Bhavani, and that he should remember that.
 Prithvi promises her he will not kill Vikram.
-Vinay decides to accept Vikram's challenge instead, to uphold his father's honor.
+Vinay decides to accept Vikram's challenge instead, to uphold his father's honour.
 As Vikram and Vinay are dueling, their mothers, Maheshwari (accompanied by Tanvi) and Suman (accompanied by Neelima), intervene.
 The mothers decide to hurt themselves to stop their sons from fighting.
 Vinay and Vikram eventually stop, and the feud finally ends, with friendship and a relationship blossoming between the two families.